My approach – Am I right for you?

 How & When will I receive my photos?

 My goal is to make sure that you receive the best final product I can give you, which takes a little time and lots of coffee and sometimes a few eye-drops as well 😉 Though I want to get them back to you as soon as possible, because I know you will be chomping at the bit to see them, I know I get it, I was a bride too.
 But these are what you have for the rest of your life, to relive your moments, to share and to pass on to future generations.
 My typical turnaround time is between 4-6 weeks.
-During my high season, sometimes it can be a bit longer and in my contract it states 90 days (which is mainly for that rainy day should it hit, sometimes there is need for extra cushion time)
+During my high season (June - October), it's usually about 8 weeks and in my contract it states 90 days (which is mainly for that rainy day should it hit, sometimes there is need for extra cushion time)

 How many photos will I get?